Trudko/package-list-downloader/README.md

 Package helps download predefined and custom list of packages.
 This is useful in two cases:

-* If you don't want to look around recommended packages for your programming language.
+* If you don't want to look around for recommended packages for your programming language.

 ![](https://cloud.githubusercontent.com/assets/3289225/5237731/881873d4-789a-11e4-892c-9d6408a5c42f.gif)